arc blue

 Why choose this course

-After successfully completing your NQ and HNC you will benefit from our agreement to gain direct entry to Gray’s School of Art / Robert Gordon University.
-With an ‘A’ grade pass in the HNC graded unit you are guaranteed entry to 2nd year studies in Fine Art.
+After successfully completing your NQ and HNC you will benefit from our guaranteed entry to Gray's School of Art at Robert Gordon University.
+With an A' grade pass in the HNC graded unit you are guaranteed entry to 2nd year studies in Fine Art.

 You will develop your creative skills; gain new ones; learn about contemporary art; build a portfolio of work; participate in field trips and take part in an end of year exhibition.
 Experienced lecturers with a wide range of personal creative practice experience and subject knowledge will support and guide you throughout the course.